 Whether you’re applying for an online job or a position abroad the below are almost definite signs of either a TEFL scam or a bad employer/recruiter.

 - You’re asked for money upfront.
 You should never have to pay to get a job.
 Often the “employer” will request it’s sent by Western Union or a similar service that is impossible to trace back to them.
 While there can be a number of costs involved in taking up work abroad – such as visas, background checks, and flights – you shouldn’t be paying any of this to an individual.

 - The terms of the contract change.
 If you’re being asked to sign a contract that is very different to the terms advertised when you applied then avoid.
 Only ever sign a contract if you’re happy with it!

 - No digital footprint.
 Can’t find any details about the employer/recruiter online outside of job adverts?
-That’s a sure sign something’s wrong.
+That’s usually a sure sign of a TEFL scam.